Animal-Assisted Therapy For Substance Abuse

 Equine-assisted therapy is not solely about horseback riding, although that may be incorporated into it.
 Patients may have to care for the horse by grooming, feeding, and cleaning up after it.
 This gives recovering addicts a sense of responsibility in caring for another living creature.
 Horses are large, powerful, and sometimes intimidating animals and can take time to develop trust with the humans around them.
 Bonding with a horse can help the addict build trust and work on communicating with the animal.
 Because of horse’s often skittish reactions, having outbursts of emotions around the animal is not appropriate.
 This teaches patients impulse control, emotional management, and how to set boundaries.

-A licensed therapist will work with recovering addicts and trained horses, and because the focus is on the horse, it gives the addict an opportunity to communicate with their therapist in an open and non-judgmental way.
+A licensed therapist will work with those in recovery and the trained horses, and because the focus is on the horse, it gives the addict an opportunity to communicate with their therapist in an open and non-judgmental way.
 Equine-assisted therapy can also teach participants to execute control over their cravings.
 When someone craves a substance they are addicted to, their body language may appear distracted and angry.
 A horse will be able to pick up on this and will not respond positively to those emotions.
 This teaches the patient to learn ways to control their thoughts and cravings, and self soothe so that the horse can relax as well.

 Some rehab facilities near the ocean offer the opportunity to swim with wild dolphins, while others may have dolphins in a tank for patients to interact with.
 Dolphins are intelligent and curious animals, and their willingness to interact with humans makes them a fairly popular choice when doing animal-assisted therapy.
 Participants may experience feelings of acceptance when a dolphin chooses to interact with them, which can remove feelings of shame and isolation that comes with addiction.
 Being relaxed in the water, especially in the open ocean, is essential so a therapist may help the patient with breathing exercises to help them gain control over their emotions.
 Dolphin-assisted therapy is often only offered in luxury rehab centers and in places like California and Hawaii.
-This can make it a very expensive option, but one that may be worth it to some recovering addicts.
+This can make it a very expensive option, but one that may be worth it to those in recovery.

 Make a Call (855) 826-4464